Poojavenkata/Disaster-Response-Pipeline/write a data science blog post/README.md

 data/2017/survey_results_public.csv: Stackoverflow's 2017 Annual Developer Survey data.

 ## Results <a name="results"></a>
+From the analysis, it is found that,

+1. 10 years or more work-experienced coders work for privately-held organizations that are not in a startup mode.
+2. JavaScript, SQL, C#, Java, Python, PHP, C++ and C languages share popularity amongst coders with and without experience.
+3. Majority of programmers who have a formal education in Computer science /Software Engineering are employed full-time.

 The main findings of the code can be found at the post available [here](https://medium.com/@venkatapooja.92/are-people-with-work-experience-bagged-by-companies-a39af3991005).